-Source cubes: A source cube refers to the original cube in a replication.
+- Source cubes: A sourcing cube refers to the original cube in a replication.

-Mirror cubes: A mirror cube refers to a copy of the source cube.
+- Mirror cubes: A mirrored cube refers to a copy of the source cube.

-Source servers: A source server is the remote server you log in to.
+- Source servers: A source server is a remote server you log in to.

-Target servers: A target server is the server you logged in from.
+- Target servers: A target server is a server you logged in from.